fossabot/RDP-Session-Cleaner/README.md

 #### What is this?

-I needed to close disconnected RDP sessions faster than the minimum time allowed by Microsoft (Which is 1 minute)
+Basically, it closes disconnected RDP sessions faster than the minimum time allowed by Microsoft (Which is 1 minute)

-So I did this minimal service that control the RDP sessions status, and forces them to logoff inmediatly (or waiting a predefined amount of seconds)
+It's a minimal service that controls the RDP sessions status, and forces them to logoff inmediatly (or waiting a predefined amount of seconds)

 #### Why is this?

+The 1 minute limit from Microsoft was too much for my scenario.
+For several reasons, I REALLY needed to close these sessions inmediatly.

-I made this for a very particular environment where actually uses RemoteApp, not fully desktop RDP sessions.
+I made this for a very particular environment where we actually use RemoteApp, not fully desktop RDP sessions.
 When a session get disconnected, I know is safe to log it off.

 However, be aware that this could not be feasible in all situations, and you are warned that it is -in most cases- a little dangerous to abruptly close an user session, and it may causes data lost